geoffviola/geoffviola.github.io/_posts/2019-09-26-cppcon-2019-trip-report.md

 The speaker goes through turning C++ into webassembly.
 There were some cool demos at the end.
 One of them did ray tracing.
 Threads are not currently supported in webassembly.

-Compiler explorer uses cppinsights to run programs.
-Maybe in the future, compiler explorer programs will be runnable in the browser using webassembly.
+Compiler explorer runs programs on its server.
+Maybe in the future, compiler explorer programs will run in the client's browser using webassembly.

 ## Destructor Case Studies: Best Practices for Safe and Efficient Teardown
 Thursday, September 19 • 09:00 - 10:00